Utah Administrative Code

 (6) After the second review by the subject area advisory committee, the advisory committee's recommendation shall be voted on by the Commission at the next scheduled meeting.

-(7) If the Commission votes to change the recommendation, the Board shall consider the Commission's revised recommendation at the next scheduled Board meeting and make a final decision.
+(7) If the Commission votes to change the recommendation, the Board shall be notified of the action at the next scheduled Board meeting.

-(8) A school district, school or publisher shall receive written notification that a recommendation is final and shall receive a copy of the new evaluation.
-Evaluations may now appear on the Internet if materials are recommended.
+(8) A school district, school or publisher shall receive written notification of the final recommendation and shall receive a copy of the new evaluation.
+Evaluations may appear on the Internet if materials are recommended.

 Art X, Sec 3; 53A-14-101; 53A-14-107; 53A-1-401(3)